Yes, but you have to do it correctly.

 Fighting back against an insurance company can be difficult.
 Insurance companies employ many tactics to keep money in their pockets and avoid paying claims.
 They also have vast resources to fund their efforts.

 The team at the Law Offices of Gary Bruce knows how to identify bad faith actions and recover damages to punish the insurance company.
 We will handle investigations, paperwork, and any other necessary steps to achieve a favorable outcome for you.

 Call Us to Schedule Your Free Consultation

 Do not let the powerful insurance companies discourage you, intimidate you, or make you think that you cannot recover fair compensation.
 You have a right to the compensation you paid for, and the Law Offices of Gary Bruce can help protect that right.
 Let’s make sure you recover every element of damages owed.

-If you think your insurance company is acting in bad faith, call 706-596-1446 to schedule your free consultation with one of our bad faith insurance attorneys.
-We serve the communities of Columbus, Fort Benning, and southwest Georgia, as well as Phenix City, Opelika, Eufaula, and middle Alabama.
+If you think your insurance company is acting in bad faith, call 706-786-4517 to schedule your free consultation with one of our bad faith insurance attorneys.
+We serve the communities of Columbus, Ft Moore (formerly Ft Benning), and southwest Georgia, as well as Phenix City, Opelika, Eufaula, and middle Alabama.